Still accepting requests, but be mindful:

 - Comic books and graphic novels?
-Yes!
+Yes, please!

 Fourthly, I reserve the right not to finish/review your book after I’ve accepted it.
 If, for whatever reason, the book and I don’t get along and I can’t finish it, you probably don’t want me to review it.
 So I won’t.

 Lastly, please, for the love of everything, have a professional edit and proofread your manuscript.
 I can not stress enough the importance of a good editor.
 I don’t want to get bogged down in correcting your spelling and grammar, or worse, plot holes and inconsistencies, when I could be enjoying a really awesome story!